-Control fields are normally dropped when you use opposite control fields or an alternate collating sequence.
-In these two cases, the sort program changes the control information (during the sorting process) so that it is meaningless.
+Control fields are normally dropped when you use opposite control fields, packed or zoned control fields, an alternate collating sequence, or equal control field ordering.
+In the first three cases, the sort program changes the control information (during the sorting process) so that it is meaningless.
+In the last case, the sort program forces a 3-byte relative record number into the last 3 bytes of the control field.